 Bing has a strong correlation with homepages outranking internal pages in results to a lesser degree than Google.

 And while Google has evolved to be much more intuitive when it comes to the context of a page, Bing is still much more straightforward, relying upon keywords in page titles, meta tags, and specific keywords.
-This can make optimizing your website for better Bing SEO a bit easier than Google.
+This can make optimizing your website a bit easier than Google.

 As your website grows, it can become increasingly difficult to ensure that webpages are not duplicated.